alzuvdl/rsaid/README.md

 `{950624} {5} {120} CAZ`

-The next digit `C` indicates the person's citizenship. `0` denoting that the person was born a South African citizen and `1` denoting that the person is a permanent resident.
+The next digit `C` indicates the person's citizenship. `0` denoting that the person was born a South African citizen, `1` denoting that the person is a permanent resident and `2` denoting that the person is a refugee.

 `{950624} {5} {120} {0} AZ`